 There can be, ahem, windy side effects to eating too many jerusalem artichokes, (they are known as jerusalem fartichokes in our house!), hence pairing them with an equal quantity of potatoes here.
 This will serve 4-6 depending on whether it is a side dish or main event, and c.100g each really won't cause problems!

-- 1 tbsp rosemary leaves, bruuised and finely chopped
+- 1 tablespoon rosemary leaves bruuised and finely chopped

 - salt and black pepper